mongodb/mongo/src/mongo/db/catalog/README.md

 are compared before and after.
 In general, lock-free reads work by acquiring all the 'versioned' state needed for the read at the beginning, rather than relying on a collection-level lock to keep the state from changing.

+When setting up the read, `AutoGetCollectionForRead` will trigger the instantiation of a `Collection` object when either:
+* Reading at an earlier time than the minimum valid snapshot of the matching `Collection` from the `CollectionCatalog`.
+* No matching `Collection` is found in the `CollectionCatalog`.

+In versions earlier than v7.0 this would error with `SnapshotUnavailable`.

 Sharding `shardVersion` checks still occur in the appropriate query plan stage code when/if the shard filtering metadata is acquired.
 The `shardVersion` check after